 - XDA-Labs: A complete hub for downloading apps for rooted Android devices.

 - F-Droid: A huge repository of open-source Android apps.

-Instructions to Manually Install Android APK Files
+Instructions to Install APK on Android

 The process of manually installing APK files on Android is also commonly known as “Sideloading” and it’s quite easy.
 By default, Android prevents you from installing APK files from third-party unknown sources for the sake of integrity.